jackiehjm/stx-docs/doc/source/security/kubernetes/migrate-platform-certificates-to-use-cert-manager-c0b1727e4e5d.rst

                  hosts:
                    subcloud3:

+   .. include:: /shared/_includes/recommended-renewbefore-value-for-certificates-c929cf42b03b.rest

 #.
 Run the playbook.

+    The following example illustrates using one set of ssh/sudo passwords for subcloud1 and subcloud2 and another set of ssh/sudo passwords for subcloud3.

    Execute the Ansible playbook to start the migration process.
 You will be prompted for the vault password created in the previous step.